aiven/aiven-docs/docs/products/opensearch/howto/control_access_to_content.md

 To access these operations:

-1. In your Aiven for OpenSearch service, click **Users** from the left sidebar.
+1. Open your Aiven for OpenSearch service in the [Aiven Console](https://console.aiven.io).
+1. Click <ConsoleLabel name="serviceusers"/> in the sidebar.
 1. Click <ConsoleLabel name="actions"/> in the respective user row and choose the desired operation: